BingkaiWang/CovariateAdjustment/README.md

 # CovariateAdjustment
-This project is used to store the code for paper "Analysis of Covariance (ANCOVA) inRandomized Trials: More Precision, LessConditional Bias, and Valid Confidence Intervals,Without Model Assumptions".
+This repo is used to store the code for paper "Analysis of Covariance (ANCOVA) inRandomized Trials: More Precision, LessConditional Bias, and Valid Confidence Intervals,Without Model Assumptions".

 The Data_Preprocessing_and_Analysis folder contains code for raw data preprocessing and dat analysis.